deevroman/better-osm-org/README.md

 - [ ] Custom overlays for iD
 - + [ ] Geoscribble
 - + [ ] Strava (Hard, need bypass CORS)
+- [ ] Mark reviewed changesets
+- [ ] Add info about review from OSMCha
+- [ ] website & iD helper for translator (open search query into translation platform)
+- [ ] show in quick look the base way tag
+- [ ] deletor: add a description in the comment a small description of the point to be deleted
+- [ ] nakarte.me: line drawing
+- [ ] taginfo: new overpass links

 Maybe
 - [ ] Compact osmcha.org